You and Your CourseOpportunities

 Records of requests for letters of release and the process used to make a decision in relation to the request will be documented and retained on the student’s file.

-An appellant will be notified of the outcome of their Appeal, and the reasons for the decision, within two (2) working days of the decision being made.
+An appellant will be notified of the outcome of their Appeal, and the reasons for the decision.

 If the appeal is successful, then a Letter of Release will be issued in accordance with Clause 3).